Shopping & Sourcing Guide · Updated June 2026

 Post–Prime Day Overstock

-Amazon's Prime Day generates massive order volume, and a corresponding wave of returns and cancelled orders in the weeks that follow.
-July and early August bin store loads frequently include smart home devices, kitchen gadgets, and consumer tech at peak value-to-price ratios.
+Amazon's Prime Day generates a wave of returns and cancelled orders in the following weeks.
+Loads skew toward smart home devices, kitchen gadgets, and consumer tech at peak value-to-price ratios.

 Late August